Sylius/Sylius/docs/book/support/index.rst

 Support
 =======

-Besides documentation we have a very friendly community which provides support for all Sylius users seeking help!
+Besides documentation, we have a very friendly community that supports all Sylius users seeking help!

-At Sylius we have 3 main channels for communication and support.
+At Sylius we have 2 main channels for communication and support.

 Slack
 -----